 6) BONUS reason: Because your board is pushing it

-Delicate dance, my peeps.
+Delicate dance, friends.
 Your board may be filled with some savvy migration enthusiasts.
 (Hopefully they’re also offering you tangible help!)

 But at the end of the day, your board needs to trust that you (staff person) will know when it’s time.
-Don’t let pressure drive you.
+So don’t let pressure drive you!
 Do let pressure open the door to consider what that migration takes, and whether this is right right now.

 In the end – this is art & science.